vime-js/vime/packages/vime-docs/standard/setup.md

 {% endtab %}
 {% endtabs %}

+## Where to next?

+See the [provider notes](./notes.md) page for any provider specific issues or features, and then go to the [API](./api/player.md) section to find out how to interact with the player.

 {% hint style="info" %}
-For all available providers see this [page](standard/providers/../../../../vime-standard/src/providers/index.js).
+- For all available providers see this [page](../../vime-standard/src/providers/index.js).
+- See the [loading media](../guides/loading-media.md) guide to see how you can set the `src` prop.
+- Don't forget you can always head over to the [playground][vime-playground] if you want some examples to play with.
 {% endhint %}

-## Where to next?

-See the [provider notes](./notes.md) page for any provider specific issues or features, and then go to the [API](./api/player.md) section to find out how to interact with the player.